Shop CedarStore.com Today!

 building the storage shed door

 Screw the 4 inch butt hinges to the uprights.
 Then screw it to the jamb.
 I used c clamps to hold the jambs in place.
-The jamb should stick out 1/4 inch on top past the upright to allow the door to swing freely.
+The jamb is not even with the upright, it should stick out 1/4 inch past the upright top, this will allow the door to swing freely and not hit the lintel.

 back of storage shed siding

-The siding has a male and a female edge.
-The female siding edge will be flush with the door frame upright.
-The male edge will stick out past the door frame upright.
-When the door is closed, the female edge will close over the male edge.
+The T1-11 siding has a lip on the edge that overlaps the opposite siding.
+The flat end of the siding will be flush with door frame upright.
+The opposite siding will stick out past the door frame upright.
+When the door is closed, the lip on the siding will overlap giving the door a tight seal.

 shed door assembly